Kirthiga7/Data-Warehouse-Project/README.md

 SELECT *
 FROM bronze.crm_prd_info
 WHERE prd_end_dt < prd_start_dt;

---Start date and end date are overlapping
+/*  	Start date and end date are overlapping
---I derive the end date of current record from the start date of next record --End Date = Start Date of the NEXT Record - 1 LEAD(prd_start_dt) OVER (PARTITION BY prd_key ORDER BY prd_start_dt)-1 AS prd_end_dt;
+	I derive the end date of current record from the start date of next record End Date = Start Date of the NEXT Record - 1      	*/ LEAD(prd_start_dt) OVER (PARTITION BY prd_key ORDER BY prd_start_dt)-1 AS prd_end_dt;
 ```
 Load the updated data